 Initially, lottery vending machines in Florida could dispense only instant tickets.
 However, in 2012, Chapter 2012-130, L.O.F.
 (HB 843), authorized the use of Full Service Vending Machines (FSVMs) in Florida.
 Tickets for both instant and terminal games can be purchased at these machines.
 In Fiscal Year 2012-13 the Lottery was able to activate and place 500 FSVMs and to redeploy the ITVMs to new locations.
+As of July 2020, all of the machines in the department's inventory were FSVM's.
+In total, 2,500 of those machines are now available, with virtually all actively selling.

 In Fiscal Year 2014-15, monthly surveys conducted by the Lottery found that 64 percent of adult Florida respondents reported playing at least one Florida Lottery game during the preceding 12 months and 51 percent reported playing at least one game during the past month.
-During that same fiscal year, funds generated for the EETF equaled 26.6 percent of total Lottery proceeds.
+During that same fiscal year, funds generated for the EETF equaled 25.8 percent of the total Lottery ticket sales.
+By Fiscal Year 2020-21, this percentage had dropped to 23.8 percent.

 Total collections are distributed as follows: variable percentages, as determined by the department, of the gross revenue from the sale of terminal and instant lottery tickets are returned to Lottery players as prizes.
-The next portion of the proceeds is used to compensate the nearly 13,300 Lottery retailers around the state that sold the tickets.
+The next portion of the proceeds is used to compensate the 13,405 Lottery retailers around the state that sold the tickets.
 A third portion of the proceeds is used for operational costs including payments to vendors, advertising and promotional expenses, and administrative expenses of the department.
 The spending authority for operating costs is appropriated through the legislative budget process.
 Revenues from ticket sales remaining after payment of prizes, retailer fees and department operating expenses are transferred to the EETF.
 Following an annual financial audit, any unencumbered balance which remains in the Operating Trust Fund at the end of each fiscal year is transferred to the EETF.
-In Fiscal Year 2017-18, approximately 65.6 percent of Lottery proceeds were spent on prizes, 5.5 percent on retailer compensation, 1.4 percent on vendor fees, and 1.2 percent on operational costs, leaving 26.3 percent for transfer to the EETF.
+In Fiscal Year 2020-21, approximately 68.3 percent of Lottery ticket sales were spent on prizes, 5.6 percent on retailer compensation, 1.4 percent on vendor fees, and 1 percent on operational costs, leaving 23.8 percent for transfer to the EETF.

-Currently, 44 states and the District of Columbia are authorized to operate state lotteries.
-Forty-two of these states and the District of Columbia operate both instant ticket games and terminal games.
+Currently, 45 states and the District of Columbia are authorized to operate state lotteries.
+Forty-three of these states and the District of Columbia operate both instant ticket games and terminal games.
 North Dakota and Wyoming only operate terminal games.
-In Fiscal Year 2015-16, Florida ranked third in total sales and eleventh in per capita sales among U.S. lotteries.
-In regard to transfers to government, the Florida Lottery ranks second.
+According to La Fleur's 2021 World Lottery Almanac, Florida ranked second in total traditional sales and tenth in per capita sales among U.S. lotteries.
+In regard to transfers to government, the Florida Lottery ranked second.
+For instant ticket sales, Florida was number one.

 The Lottery has had the authority to vary the prize payout and EETF transfer rates since 2002 for instant games and since 2005 for terminal games.
-The Lottery's higher prize payout and ticket price strategies made possible by this authority resulted in a Fiscal Year 2007-08 level of EETF from instant game sales that was \$219 million higher than in Fiscal Year 2001-02.
-However, prize payout and EETF transfer rates have been at or near their optimal levels for maximizing EETF since then, and further gains solely from rate changes are likely to be limited.
-Use of prize and price strategies for terminal games has been more deliberate, but they have still resulted in positive net EETF returns in most cases.
+Prize payout and EETF transfer rates have been at or near their optimal levels for maximizing EETF since then, and further gains solely from rate changes are likely to be limited.